slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A man that lives from memories becames old.
 One that lives from projects remains young.' -- Bruno Munari*

+> *'Once I was beautiful, now I'm myself.' -- Anne Sexton*

+> *'Finding a place to die is an important thing to do.' -- Nagasaki*

+> *'We never really grow up, we only learn how to act in public.' --  Bryan White*

+### On maturity

+> *'The foundation of maturity: Just because it’s not your fault doesn’t mean it’s not your responsibility.' -- Kevin Kelly*

+Create more, consume less.

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.' -- John Cassavetes*

-> *'Once I was beautiful, now I'm myself.' -- Anne Sexton*

-> *'Finding a place to die is an important thing to do.' -- Nagasaki*

-> *'We never really grow up, we only learn how to act in public.' --  Bryan White*